tinawebdev/cpp-primer-plus/chapter15/README.md

         This method should work only if the TV is in the on state.

     Write a short program that tests these new features.

+2. Modify *Listing 15.11* so that the two exception types are classes derived from the `logic_error` class provided by the `<stdexcept>` header file.
+Have each `what()` method report the function name and the nature of the problem.
+The exception objects need not hold the bad values; they should just support the `what()` method.